About Me

 Temporary Suspension of Removal of Foreign Nationals to Haiti, U.S. Immigration Response to Haiti's Earthquake Tragedy

-the recent earthquake in Haiti, Department of Homeland Security Secretary Janet Napolitano and U.S. Immigration and Customs Enforcement (ICE) Assistant Secretary John Morton halted all removals to Haiti for the time being.
+On January 13, 2010, in response to the devastation caused by the recent earthquake in Haiti, Department of Homeland Security Secretary Janet Napolitano and U.S. Immigration and Customs Enforcement (ICE) Assistant Secretary John Morton halted all removals to Haiti for the time bei...

 Green Cards